 👉 A sense of direction & purpose

-A sense of direction and purpose means to have a clear vision of the organisation that you’re working at.
+A sense of direction and purpose means having a clear vision of the organisation that you’re working at.
 It’s about having consistent goals with the organisation and being able to break these goals down into well-defined tasks and activities.
 This helps to achieve the tasks as needed to meet the deadlines.

 People want to live up to a fine reputation and will rise to high expectations if these are set for them.
-You can motivate your team by convincing them that the goals set are obtainable.
+You can motivate your team by convincing them that the set goals are obtainable.
 It’s also effective to give an aspirational view of the future, which can be achieved by first achieving various smaller and more specific goals.

 It’s important, however, that you break down complex goals into simpler activities and encourage personal accountability.
 This can help you and your team respond better to challenging goals and situations where goals seem to be difficult to achieve.

-👉 Good planning & Organisation
+👉 Good Planning & Organisation

-The planners always think ahead and are good at planning and organising their work and their everyday life.
+Planners always think ahead and are good at planning and organising their work and their everyday life.
 They are good at meeting deadlines, working to a schedule, and managing resources.

-Legend has it that spending 30 minutes at the weekend to prepare your week ahead can make you more effective and productive.
+Spending 30 minutes at the weekend to prepare your week ahead can make you more effective and productive.
 Knowing what exactly needs to be done that week beforehand will ensure that you try your best to work on schedule and meet the deadlines.

-You can also copy Leonardo da Vinci and create a master list of everything you need to get done (work and home), including short-, medium-, and long-term goals and review it daily, or twice a day.
+You can also copy Leonardo da Vinci and create a master list of everything you need to get done (work and home), including short-, medium-, and long-term goals, and review it daily, or twice a day.

 👉 Enthusiasm for customer service